arclanguage/anarki/README.markdown

 Don't worry about "user break" or "error writing" messages.

-To customize News, change the variables at the top of news.arc.
+To customize News, change the variables at the top of lib/news.arc.
 To change the port your server runs at, modify lib/run-news.

 Any interactive changes to the prompt will be reflected immediately in the